patmorin/patmorin.github.io/problems/gridobstacle.md

 Vida and David have a lemma that says every 2-tree $T$ has a non-empty independent set $S$ such that (i) $T\setminus S$ is a triangle or (ii) $T\setminus S$ has a degree-2 vertex $v$ with neighbours $x$ and $y$ such that every element of $S$ is adjacent to $vx$ or to $vy$.
 Using lemma we can prove:

 <div class="theorem">
-   Every 2-tree has a non-blocking grid-obstacle representation.
+   Every 2-tree has a non-blocking grid obstacle representation.
 </div>

 <div class="proof" markdown="1">